July 28, 2020 | 4min read

 Knowing all that, our open-source library’s goal is to create the ultimate nRF5 CMake solution—most complete, flexible, and reliable.
 The library currently supports all nRF52 models and configurations and features continuous integration and script generation.

 nRF5 CMake is a big project.
 Our goal is to cover around 300 standalone libraries and 200 examples present in Nordic Semiconductor’s Software Development Kits.
-In-depth articles on the technical and business aspects of cmake-nRF5x are coming to our blog soon.
+If you are interested in that library, check out the in-depth article on the technical and business aspects of cmake-nRF5x.

 Cockpit is a helpful tool—a debug menu—for Android developers, testers, and designers providing a way to define a set of params that can be used in the application and changed anytime without having to recompile the project.
 It also provides a compact built-in UI so using the library is as simple as possible.